norulshahlam/spring-boot-kafka-tutorials/README.md

 <details>
 <summary>Click to expand</summary><br>

 We will be using Docker to run Kafka brokers.
 Make sure you have Docker installed in your machine.
 Then run `docker compose up` in library-service-producer/docker-compose.yml.
 It has everything you need to run 3 Kafka brokers with quorum configured.
+Also, it has Kafbat UI included for visualizing topics, events, and consumer groups.

 </details>